-- 1. Clothing displaying indecent, suggestive or profane writing, pictures or slogans - 2.
+- Clothing displaying indecent, suggestive or profane writing, pictures or slogans - 2.
 Clothing that advertises or displays alcohol, tobacco or any illegal substance - 3.
-Caps, hats and bandannas during the school day or at school-sponsored events - 4.
-Bare feet (some type of footwear must be worn) - 5.
-Short-shorts, biker shorts, or cutoffs - 6.
-Hairstyles which distract from the learning process or the health and safety for either the student or others - 7.
-Any clothing that could cause damage to others or school property - 8.
-Clothing that is torn, ripped, or cut
+Bare feet (some type of footwear must be worn) - 4.
+Any clothing that could cause damage to others or school property